Skip to main content

 After a failure, I classify it first: stop, retry, patch the harness, or record it.

-Type When to Use It Handling
+Type When to use it Handling

 Stop User rejection, permission block, side effect risk, repeated spinning Break the loop and return control